NBJIN/Project-2-/README.md

 - Orange is used for the majority of the text on the page, borders and highlighting the different level button when a game is in play.
 - Red is used to show the time remaining and is also used as a hover effect over the close button in the instructions section.
 - Blue is used to show the score counter.
-- The horizontal rules at the top and the bottom of the page have a fill color of darkslategray and an orange border.
+- The horizontal rule at the top and the bottom of the page have a fill color of darkslategray and an orange border.
-- The background color for the circles is again blackslategray and orange and these circles have an organe shadow effect and  sit on a blackslategray background.
+- The background color for the circles is again blackslategray and orange and these circles have an orange shadow effect and  sit on a blackslategray background.
 <br>

 The color palette was done up on coolors.co website a link to this site is below along with a copy of the color palette.